miha1110/cypress-ecommerce-fullflow/README.md

 ## Idea / Workflow

-This project was built to simulate how a real user interacts with an e-commerce website — from logging in, to searching products, checking out, and logging out.
-I started by covering the main positive flows (valid login, cart, checkout), then added negative tests to check how the system reacts to invalid or unexpected input.
+I started this project with the goal of realistically simulating how a typical user interacts with an e-commerce website.
+I wanted to go through the full journey: logging in, browsing or searching for products, adding items to the cart, checking out, and finally logging out.
-I used these tests to simulate edge cases and verify that the app displays proper error messages and blocks unwanted behavior.
+At first, I focused on the positive flows — the ideal scenarios where the user inputs correct data and everything works as expected.
+This helped me validate that the core functionalities were working smoothly.
-The idea was to write clean, isolated tests that mirror real-world scenarios and help ensure the website is stable and secure.
+After that, I added negative test cases to see how the system behaves when something goes wrong.
+For example: invalid login credentials, empty search results, trying to check out with an empty cart, or entering invalid payment info.
+These edge cases are important to check how well the app handles errors, and whether it displays proper messages or blocks unwanted behavior..

 ---